Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 As hard as it may sound, you gotta let go of the idea that `solving company tags == solving coding interviews` and actually get good at problem solving and coding up the solution you're thinking of.

-LeetCode company tags are added by candidates after seeing these problems in interviews.
-Some companies rarely update their question bank so their tags cover most of what you'll see in interviews.
+LeetCode company tags came from candidates who encountered these problems in interviews.
+Some companies rarely update their question bank so their tags cover most of what you'll see in yours.
 However, you can't bank on that, since any company updates their questions occasionally.
-Moreover, companies like Google purposefully avoid asking leaked problems and you simply can't prepare for Apple, Netflix, or the likes, where each team writes their own questions.
+Moreover, companies like Google purposefully avoid asking leaked problems and you simply can't prepare for places like Apple or Netflix where each team writes their own questions.

-So how do you get good at solving random LC problems?
+So how do you get good at solving (most) random LC problems?

 First thing first: don't theorize about solving LC problems until you've solved enough of them.
 I always recommend taking the [beginner](https://neetcode.io/courses/dsa-for-beginners/0) and [advanced](https://neetcode.io/courses/advanced-algorithms/0) NeetCode courses first, and practicing the [problems](https://neetcode.io/practice/practice) curated by NeetCode.
 I think [NeetCode 250](https://neetcode.io/practice/practice/neetcode250) strikes a good balance between quality and quantity.
 There's no shortcut.
-If you have time, you can participate in LC [Weekly Contest](https://leetcode.com/contest/) to rehearse the pressure of solving a random Hard problem under pressure (kinda necessary for Google).
+If you have time, you can participate in LC [Weekly Contest](https://leetcode.com/contest/) to rehearse the pressure of solving a random Hard problem under time constraints (necessary for Google).

 Then, don't memorize concrete data structures you've used for a specific problem --- figure things out on the fly.
-It's hard to verbalize, but after sufficient practice above, whenever I'm given a new problem, I stare at the prompt and test cases for about 30 seconds, after which an intuition usually jumps out.
-I'll quickly jot down my fleeting thought on paper before it escapes me.
-Then I verbalize my solution step by step to the interviewer.
-If I don't get that flash of insight, I usually can't solve the problem in an interview and get a "strong yes".
+After sufficient practice above, whenever I'm given a new problem, I stare at the prompt and test cases for about 30 seconds, after which an intuition about the solution usually jumps out.
+I jot down my fleeting thought on paper before it escapes me, then verbalize the solution step by step to the interviewer.
+If I don't get a flash of insight, I never get a "strong yes".
 With prompting, I may stumble toward a solution and get a "weak yes".
-The Reddit [thread](https://www.reddit.com/r/leetcode/comments/1h886z6/most_frequent_google_interview_questions_on/) below more or less mirrors my preparation process:

-{{< figure src="https://www.dropbox.com/scl/fi/gr3tknplbn96loxapztvg/Screenshot-2026-01-31-at-12.16.10-AM.png?rlkey=ctun8ztfnb027wmxvrwgwvlhc&st=i9pn9th5&raw=1" width="800">}}
+In a tennis analogy, I'm good at "3-setters" but fall short in "5-set marathons".
+You might be better at taking hints, pivoting, and clutching out a solution after a long struggle.
+Unless you're a competitive programmer, accept that we can't solve all arbitrary coding problems.

-A quick example: if you're given some dependencies and asked to find a valid ordering that satisfies them, it's 99% a topological sort problem.
+An example of "figuring it out on the fly": if you're given some dependencies and asked to find a valid ordering that satisfies them, it's 99% a topological sort problem.
 At an abstract level, you need to construct an adjacency list and an indegree map for all nodes.
-That's all you really need to remember from past solutions.
-You don't need to rely on, for instance, the fact that LC problems often provide dependencies as edge lists (weighted or unweighted, directed or bidirectional).
-A new problem might provide dependencies as links or pointers instead.
+That's all you have to remember from past solutions.
+You don't need to remember, for instance, that LC problems often provide dependencies as edge lists (weighted or unweighted, directed or bidirectional).
+A new problem may provide dependencies as links or pointers instead.
 Can you still recognize the problem?
 Maybe.
 Can you still construct the adjacency list and indegree map correctly?
 Maybe not.
-You might find yourself oscillating between trying to recall old solutions and reasoning about the current problem.
-You get stuck with bugs and run out of time.
+You might find yourself oscillating between trying to recall old solutions and reasoning about the current problem, only to write bugs and run out of time.
+The Reddit [thread](https://www.reddit.com/r/leetcode/comments/1h886z6/most_frequent_google_interview_questions_on/) below mirrors my preparation process:

+{{< figure src="https://www.dropbox.com/scl/fi/gr3tknplbn96loxapztvg/Screenshot-2026-01-31-at-12.16.10-AM.png?rlkey=ctun8ztfnb027wmxvrwgwvlhc&st=i9pn9th5&raw=1" width="800">}}

 The implication: when practicing LC, focus on the problem *at hand*.
 Given the task (e.g., finding a valid order under dependency constraints), what's a good algorithm?
-Then use the input and starter code you're given right here, right now to implement that algorithm.
+Then use the input and starter code you're given *right here, right now* to implement that algorithm.
 Don't try to recall concrete bits from past solutions.
 If you do write a bug during practice, refrain from asking GPT or looking at the solution right away.
 Because in a real interview, now is the exact moment that makes or breaks this interview.
 If you're able to remain calm and debug --- by printing suspicious parts or thinking from first principles --- you send strong signals as a resourceful problem solver.
 If you panic or can't think of what to look into, it's a strong signal for rejection.

 That said, don't practice randomly.
 For instance, while you don't need to (and probably never can) go over all Google tags, you can still research what types of problems are most popular at Google (e.g., [Reddit](https://www.reddit.com/r/leetcode/comments/1izv4ln/how_to_actually_prepare_for_google_via_leetcode/) says DP, graphs, and "fancy string problems") and focus on those.
 Track which algorithms trip you up the most and practice accordingly.
 For me, it's definitely advanced graphs, linked lists and trees (I hate pointers), bottom-up DP, greedy, and string evaluation (e.g., Basic Calculator I, II, III).
 I also accept that as an ML engineer, there are so many other rounds that I can't be perfect at coding.
 If I run into a red-black tree problem, I'll accept today is not my day.